ivlin/ReWordify/README.md

 Html5

 #Plans for the Future
-- Paragraph and Page converting coming soon!
-(We are currently limited by Big Huge Thesaurus's API limit of 100 words per day)
+- Paragraph selection converting coming soon!
+(We are currently limited by Big Huge Thesaurus's API limit of 1000 words per day)
 - Better Grammar Check!
 - Prettier Slider!
 - More Code!